-Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?
+Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) graduations and the property of th ants?
 No.

 [BEDI grantees] Describe accomplishments and program outcomes during the last year.

 CR-50 - HOME 91.520(D)

 Include the results of on-site inspections of affordable rental housing assisted under the program to determine compliance with housing codes and other applicable regulations